Thani Stratex Djibouti

 Oriole has an 11.80% interest in privately-owned Thani Stratex Djibouti Limited (‘TSD’) for its projects in Djibouti.

 TSD is currently focused on the Oklila (Pandora), Hesdaba and Assaleyta licences.
 In November 2018, TSD signed an agreement with African Minerals Exploration & Development Fund III for the management and funding of TSD.
-The first US$2.5 million tranche of the funding has been used to undertake drilling programmes at Pandora and Hesdaba.
+The first US$2.5 million tranche of the funding has been used to undertake drilling programmes at Pandora and Hesdaba and the second US$2.5 million tranche has recently been committed to support further work at Hesdaba and Assaleyta.
 Further tranches will be advanced subject to TSD achieving performance milestones, including resource definition and the completion of technical studies.

 The 93 sq km Oklila licence includes the main Pandora epithermal vein target (comprising Pandora and Pandora South prospects) which is up to 15 metres wide at surface and can be traced over a strike length of approximately 2 km.
 Grades vary from 5ppb Au to 54.5g/t Au.